 Every business leader is responsible for creating a business continuity plan, which includes disaster management.
-Creating a disaster recovery plan prepares you for the worst-case scenarios.
+Creating a disaster recovery plan prepares you for worst-case scenarios.
 The plan helps you make provisions for complete as well as partial loss of data.
 But how do you write a plan that is comprehensive and all-encompassing yet effective?
 By asking the right questions!

 1. What’s the Cost of Data Loss for Your Business?

-In face of disaster, data loss is something that hits a business very hard.
+In the face of disaster, data loss is something that hits a business very hard.
 However, there are some additional yet not so obvious costs that a business has to struggle with:

 - Rebuilding the data lost

 - Business lost due to unavailability of data